 Although there is an unknown element to K2 / Spice addiction, at Cornerstone, we are well equipped to deal with all types of addiction and the various consequences.
 Our team of Orange County-based medical professionals and proven treatment programs are designed to help every individual and their unique battle with addiction.
 We understand every case is different.
 So, all of our recovery plans are shaped around that particular patient and their specific needs.
 We are committed to your recovery every step of the way, and implement all treatment programs with compassion, and the highest standard of care.

 What Does K2 / Spice Do?

 Spice is often labeled a ‘legal high.’
 This is completely misleading and undermines the real threat associated with this certain drug.
 Spice can take full control of someone’s life; eclipsing all other commitments and responsibilities.
-It is an overwhelming addiction that can leave a person completely detached from reality – dissociated from their body and mind.
+It is an overwhelming addiction that can leave a person completely detached from reality, and even dissociated from their body and mind.
 SCRAs affect the same part of the brain as tetrahydrocannabinol (THC), but the psychological and physical implications are far more damaging.
-Some of the effects include intense hallucinations, paranoia, or being induced into a ‘zombie’ like state.
+Some of the effects include intense hallucinations, paranoia, or being induced into a ‘zombie-like' state.
 Chronic use means addiction is more than likely to occur and unpleasant withdrawal symptoms will follow.

 What Causes an Addiction to Spice or K2?

 At Cornerstone, we have seen plenty of addiction stories.
 From our experience, we understand that most are developed through a psychological process, known as ‘Positive Reinforcement.’
 This is when a person becomes locked in a pattern of behavior and their actions are driven by a positive outcome; if what we do feels good, we will continue to do it.